KapilYadav-dev/1SecMail/README.md

 The 1Sec Temporary Mail app is licensed under the MIT License.
 You can find the details in the [LICENSE](./LICENSE) file.

----

-This README provides an overview of the 1Sec Temporary Mail app, its tech stack, project structure, and the libraries used.
-It also includes instructions on how to build and run the app and guidelines for contributing to the project.
-Feel free to modify and expand this README as needed to suit your project's specific requirements.